Build Mode · · 16 min read

 Some agreements include clawback provisions.
 If you don't hit performance targets or depart before a specified date, you forfeit some or all of your equity.
 Understand the triggers and negotiate carve-outs for termination without cause.

-The Tax Angle
+Tax Angle

 Properly structured, equity rollover can qualify for tax deferral under IRC Section 351 or Section 721.
 You don't pay capital gains on the rolled portion until eventual exit.

 This makes rollover economics more attractive than they initially appear.
 Get a qualified tax advisor involved early—the structure matters.
+The interplay between deal structure and tax efficiency is covered in depth in our tax frameworks guide for founders.

-Earn-outs—Where Deals Go Wrong
+Earnouts—Where Deals Go Wrong

-Earn-outs tie part of your payment to future performance.
+Earnouts tie part of your payment to future performance.
 They're the most common source of post-close disputes in professional services M&A.

 Language That Kills You